 Find more time and space in their lives

-Contact me if you’d like to discuss setting up a sample session and learning more about coaching.
+I’m currently taking on a limited number of coaching clients.
+Contact me below if you’d like to discuss setting up a sample session and learning more about how we might work together.

-While I love working with people one-on-one, I also enjoy working with people who are designing courses, to help many people at once.
-I have a deep bench when it comes to designing meaningful learning experiences, thanks to many years building design thinking workshops at IDEO as well as my graduate work at the Harvard Graduate School of Education.
+I love designing educational programs, whether in-person or online.
+I have a deep bench when it comes to creating meaningful learning experiences, thanks to many years building design thinking workshops at IDEO as well as developing curricula through my graduate work at the Harvard Graduate School of Education.
+I've developed and taught workshops for audiences including web developers in Sydney, U.S. Department of Education administrators in Washington DC, and start-up founders in San Francisco.

 If you’re designing an online or in-person curriculum that you’d like to get advice on, or that you think could use a tune-up, I would love to hear from you.